 The Disney Wish Enchanté restaurant was one of the things we were most excited to try during our vacation on Disney Cruise Line's fifth ship in their fleet.
-Instead of Remy, the Imagineers decided to put a different French restaurant onboard.
+Instead of Remy, the Imagineers decided to put this French restaurant onboard.

 “Enchanté” means “nice to meet you” in French, and we were certainly excited to meet this restaurant.
 But with a considerable additional cost per person, at $125 a head, not including gratuities and drinks, we wondered, “Is it worth it?”

-We detail our dining experience and answer this question for you in more ways than one in this article.
-And of course, we have photos to show you what every course looked like.
-Warning: don't lick the screen!
+We detail our dining experience and answer this question for you in more ways than one.
+And, of course, we have photos to show you what to expect from the courses.
+Warning: you may want to lick the screen!

 Disclosure: There may be affiliate links in this post, which means we earn a small commission if you click the link and proceed with a purchase at no cost to you.
 We truly only recommend cruises, experiences, products, and services we personally use.
+We thank Disney Cruise Line for hosting one of our two dining experiences at Enchante so we could bring you this candid review.
 As Amazon Associates, we earn from qualifying purchases.

 Disney Wish Dinner at Enchanté Restaurant: Is It Worth It?